Seattle Pedestrian Accident Lawyers

 Insurance Coverage in Pedestrian Accidents

 • Liability Insurance questions in pedestrian accidents can be complicated.
-Typically, in a Washington State accident case, the liability provisions of auto insurance policy of the at-fault driver provide compensation to injured victims.
+Typically, in a Washington State accident case, the liability provisions of an auto insurance policy of the at-fault driver provide compensation to injured victims.
 That holds true in pedestrian accidents as well.
 But there may be additional insurance coverage.

-• PIP Insurance If you, a member of your household, or the at-fault driver have Personal Injury Protection (PIP) coverage in your own insurance policy, you may be able to recover compensation for your medical expenses under that PIP coverage.
-The benefit of making a PIP claim is that you may receive reimbursement sooner than you will under liability provisions of the at-fault driver’s policy.
+• PIP Insurance If you, a member of your household, or the at-fault driver have Personal Injury Protection (PIP) coverage in your own insurance policy, you may recover compensation for your medical expenses under that PIP coverage.
+The benefit of making a PIP claim is that you may receive reimbursement sooner than you will under the liability provisions of the at-fault driver’s policy.
 Get and read the insurance policy.

 • UM/UIM Insurance If your pedestrian accident was a hit-and-run accident, or if the responsible driver is uninsured or underinsured, you may be able to recover compensation under the Uninsured Motorist/Underinsured Motorist (UM/UIM) coverage in your own insurance policy or an insurance policy of a member of your household.